promahos/atlas/README.md

 # Atlas test task

-This is a test task for test automation with following requirements
+This is a test task for test automation with the following requirements
 1. Automation tool: Selenium WebDriver
 2. Language: Java
 4. Used pattern: Page Object